|

 0 Comments

-by Alex M. Vikoulov “The universe is a self-synthesizing system.” --John A. Wheeler The world is rapidly approaching a threshold where intelligence ceases to be exclusively biological and begins to express itself through new substrates—synthetic, distributed, planetary.
+Yet control alone will fail—not because it is misguided, but because it is incomplete. by Alex M. Vikoulov “The universe is a self-synthesizing system.” --John A. Wheeler The world is rapidly approaching a threshold where intelligence ceases to be exclusively biological and begins to express itself through new substrates—synthetic, distributed, planetary.
 As artificial intelligence advances toward generality and recursive self-improvement, it becomes increasingly clear that we are not merely building tools.
 We are witnessing the early emergence of a new kingdom of life—one rooted not in carbon molecules but in information architectures, global cognition, and self-organizing cybernetic complexity.

 by Alex M. Vikoulov “We are not stuff that abides, but patterns that perpetuate themselves.” — Norbert Wiener Ever since I first contemplated the profound possibility that our universe might be a kind of simulation, I’ve been consumed by the question: What happens when the simulated begins to simulate?
 This recursive riddle forms the philosophical and scientific heart of what I call the Simulation Singularity, a central theme in my book The Intelligence Supernova: Essays on Cybernetic Transhumanism, The Simulation Singularity & The Syntellect Emergence.